Threshold Graphs Maximize Homomorphism Densities: Applications of Threshold Maximization

 This implies that $\mathcal{M}_H(c) \geq C_1 c^{|H|-\alpha^*(H)}$ by Lemma \ref{homSeqLemma}.
-For the sake of contradiction assume that $H$ is optimized on the quasi-star or quasi-clique.
-Note that if it's optimized on the clique then we have that
+For the sake of contradiction, assume that $H$ is optimized on the quasi-star or quasi-clique.
+Note that if it's optimized on the clique then we have that for all graphs $G$